WNBA All-Star Game: Structure

 From 1999 to 2017, the WNBA All-Star Game featured star players from the Western Conference competing against star players from the Eastern Conference.
 Starters were selected by fan voting through internet ballots, while the remaining players were chosen by league personnel, including head coaches and media members.
 At the end of the game, the All-Star Game Most Valuable Player (MVP) was named by a panel of media representatives.

-In 2018, the WNBA introduced a new format for the All-Star Game, eliminating the traditional Eastern Conference vs. Western Conference structure in favor of a player draft.
+Then starting in 2018, the WNBA formally introduced a new format for the All-Star Game, eliminating the traditional Eastern Conference vs. Western Conference structure in favor of a player draft.
 In this new format, two captains – determined by the highest number of fan votes – draft their teams from a pool of players voted as All-Stars, regardless of conference affiliation.
 Voting for All-Star starters includes inputs from fans, WNBA players, and sports media members, with a weighted system (fans 50%, players and media 25% each).
 Reserves are selected by the league's head coaches.

-The All-Star Weekend also features a Three-Point Contest and a Skills Challenge.
+The All-Star Weekend also features a Three-Point Contest and, until 2025, a Skills Challenge.
 The Three-Point Contest consists of multiple round in which players compete to make the most three-point shots from various spots around the arc within a set time limit.
-The Skills Challenge is a obstacle course designed to test players' abilities in key aspects of the game, such as dribbling, passing, and shooting.
+The Skills Challenge is an obstacle course designed to test players' abilities in key aspects of the game, such as dribbling, passing, and shooting.
 The player who completes the course in the fastest time in the final round is declared the winner.
 Both competitions usually feature five players, selected based on their performance during the regular season.

+In 2026, in recognition of the league’s 30th anniversary, the Skills Challenge was replaced with a “Shooting Stars” timed shooting contest showcasing teamwork between teams consisting of a high school player from Nike EYBL, a current WNBA player, and a retired “legend” WNBA player.
+The Shooting Stars contest is slated for 2027, as well.